criticallimit/GroBro-Beta/README.md

 # This fork is for the Home Assistant Add-on of GroBro

-to add GroBro-Beta to your Home Assistant Addons please ad the Repository:
+to add GroBro-Beta to your Home Assistant Addons use this link in Repositories:

 https://github.com/criticcallimit/GroBro